mgnsk/sync-format.nvim/README.md

 - `AutoformatToggleBuffer` - Toggle autoformat for buffer
 - `AutoformatEnableBuffer` - Enable autoformat for buffer
 - `AutoformatDisableBuffer` - Disable autoformat for buffer
-- `WriteFormatAll` - Write and format all loaded file buffers